-If you think that you are getting spam mails from a particular person, you can easily block him and Google will rest assure that the sender is put under spammer list.
+If you think that you are getting spam emails from a particular person, you can easily block him and Google will rest assured that the sender is put under the spammer list.

-Open inbox in your Gmail account.
-Now open the mail you want to filter and open the various options from a drop down box.
-Select “Block Sender” and you will get a confirmation message that all the future messages from this sender will be sent to SPAM folder.
+Open your inbox in your Gmail account.
+Now open the mail you want to filter and open the various options from a drop-down box.
+Select “Block Sender” and you will get a confirmation message that all future messages from this sender will be sent to the SPAM folder.

-You can also find all the email messages with unsubscribe option by searching the Gmail account for “unsubscribe” keyword in the search bar.
-It will help you to unsubscribe email messages in bulk.
+You can also find all the email messages with the unsubscribe option by searching the Gmail account for the “unsubscribe” keyword in the search bar.
+It will help you to unsubscribe from email messages in bulk.